ocaml/v2.ocaml.org/site/learn/tutorials/null_pointers_asserts_and_warnings.md

 so-called "range pattern" is used to match either `"Unix"` or `"Cygwin"`, and the special `_` pattern which matches "anything else".

-If you want to debug your program, but, like me, you have an aversion to debuggers which aren't gdb, then you'll probably want to print out a warning some way through your function.
+If you want to debug your program, then you'll probably want to print out a warning some way through your function.
 Here's an example:

 ```ocaml